-• Table location
+Table location

 Any location in the program memory can be used as look-up tables.
-The instructions "TABRDC [m]" (page specified by TBHP) and "TABRDL [m]" (the last page) transfer the contents of the lower-order byte to the specified data memory, and the higher-order byte to TBLH (08H).
-The higher-order byte table pointer TBHP (1FH) and lower-order byte table pointer TBLP (07H) are read/write registers, which indicate the table locations.
-Before accessing the table, the location has to be placed in TBHP and TBLP.
+The instructions "TABRDC [m]" (the current page, one page=256 words) and "TABRDL [m]" (the last page) transfer the contents of the lower-order byte to the specified data memory, and the higher-order byte to TBLH (08H).
+The Table Higher-order byte register (TBLH) is read only.
+The table pointer (TBLP) is a read/write register (07H), which indicates the table location.
+Before accessing the table, the location must be placed in the TBLP.
 The TBLH is read only and cannot be restored.
-If the main routine and the ISR (interrupt service routine) both employ the table read instruction, the contents of TBLH in the main routine are likely to be changed by the table read instruction used in the ISR.
-Errors are thus brought tote.
-If fariges from 0 to 5 about.
-Given this, using the table read instruction in the main routine and the ISR simultaneously should be avoided.
-However, if the table read instruction has to be applied in both main routine and the ISR, the interrupt(s) is supposed to be disabled prior to the table read instruction.
-It (They) will not be enabled until the TBLH in the main routine has been backup.
-All table related instructions require 2 cycles to complete the operation.
+If the main routine and the ISR (Interrupt Service Routine) both employ the table read instruction, the contents of the TBLH in the main routine are likely to be changed by the table read instruction used in the ISR.
+Errors can occur.
+In other words, using the table read instruction in the main routine and the ISR simultaneously should be avoided.
+However, if the table read instruction has to be applied in both the main routine and the ISR, the interrupt is supposed to be disabled prior to the table read instruction.
+It will not be enabled until the TBLH has been backed up.
+All table related instructions require two cycles to complete the operation.
+These areas may function as normal program memory depending upon the requirements.